Bitlocker is a Windows feature that encrypts your hard drive, protecting it from unauthorized users.

 - after you joined the NETID Active Directory (or another AD), then depending on configuration settings in your delegated OU, the recovery key may be saved in AD.
 Talk to your delegated OU admin or IT unit for help.
 More details about Delegated OU Bitlocker options

 - while you were using a (consumer) Microsoft account to sign in, Windows will save the recovery key to your (consumer) OneDrive.
 You can retrieve the recovery key via: https://account.microsoft.com/devices/recoverykey?refd=support.microsoft.com

 - if none of the above conditions are met, then Windows will ask for a USB drive location to save the recovery key on.
 You can check your USB drives for the key.

-NOTE: just because your device is currently Azure AD registered or AD joined does not mean your device had the same state when Bitlocker was enabled.
+NOTE: just because your device is currently Entra ID registered or AD joined does not mean your device had the same state when Bitlocker was enabled.